yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

 ## add a CCMenuItemFont in HelloWorld project ##

-add CCMenuItemFont in the HelloWorld::init() function，and add a response function HelloWorld::menuCallPageTest()，it will call HelloWorld::menuCallPageTest() while you click the menu.
+add CCMenuItemFont in the HelloWorld::init() function, and add a response function HelloWorld::menuCallPageTest()，it will call HelloWorld::menuCallPageTest() while you click the menu.

 ``` c++
 #if (CC_TARGET_PLATFORM == CC_PLATFORM_WP8)